 Calming the inflammation is the most significant component to manage it.
 If the discomfort has persisted well past the beneficial time frame for its stimulus, there is something deeper that needs to be examined.
 This is usually related to nervous system hyper-sensitization, caused by poor adrenal health, toxicity, or other stressors present within the body.
 There may be emotional aspects involved, as well.

 Ongoing discomfort will set in when acute healing is subpar.
 Nutrient deficiencies or a poor diet, lack of sleep, and excessive stress are common contributors to reduce the ability to overcome inflammation.
-When this occurs, we need to reactivate the body’s immune system, which is mostly done through physical stimulus that can be supported by supplements.
-Systemic enzymes and herbal inflammatory support supplements may work well in this situation.
+When this occurs, we need to reactivate the body’s immune system, which is mostly done through physical stimulus.

 Unlike with acute inflammation, discomfort is not a beneficial stimulus.
 It is persistent and exists as a side effect of the patient’s and not as a signal that the patient’s body has an issue that needs to be addressed.